aerospike/aerospike-client-c/benchmarks/README.md

 Build examples:

     make                     # synchronous functionality only
     make EVENT_LIB=libev     # synchronous and asynchronous functionality with libev
     make EVENT_LIB=libuv     # synchronous and asynchronous functionality with libuv
+    make EVENT_LIB=libevent  # synchronous and asynchronous functionality with libevent

 The command line usage can be obtained by: